 SE: I wash mine in a river/lake with biodegradable soap.
 Find biodegradable dog soap on Amazon.

-LB: When we recently traveled from FL to Las Vegas, and camped there, our chow needed a bath.
+LB: When we recently traveled from FL to Las Vegas, and camped there, our Chow needed a bath.
 We went to a groomer who had a U-Wash.
-They provide a tub and hot water, shampoo, brushes, towels, an apron, all for under $20.00. and you wash your dog.
+They provide a tub and hot water, shampoo, brushes, towels, and apron, all for under $20.00 and you wash your dog.

 MA: Any essential oil diluted in spray bottle, ok for pets, all natural.
 We use lavender.
 You could also use a couple of teaspoons of vanilla extract diluted in spray bottle.
 (T&T note: Be certain to use oils that aren’t bad for dogs.
 There are some that are fine for humans but aren’t good or are toxic for dogs.)